Firwanaa/CPU-Architecture-Final/README.md

 ### Programming Models: Stack-Based and GPR Architectures

-There are two primary programming models:
+There are two primary programming models :

 1. **Stack-Based Architectures:**
    - Internal CPU register set is hidden from the program.